 Joe came back, and it wasn’t in spite of his loss but because of it.
 Where Beau wouldn’t get a chance to run for presidency, Joe could.
 He promised his son he would stay engaged and he took on the ultimate engagement with style and vigour – a presidential race that he fought and won.

-This year, I lost my husband and I bet you’ve lost something too, a job, time, freedom, normality.
-Joe knows loss and this enables him to see suffering behind statistics.
+This year, I lost my husband - and I bet you’ve lost something too: a job, time, freedom, normality.
+Joe knows loss and this enables him to see the suffering behind statistics.
 As final ballots are being counted, Joe has swiftly announced a coronavirus task force to reduce the number of “empty chairs at the dinner table”, a grim reality that reverberates so deeply in his heart.

 Good doesn’t always come out on top but, more often than not, it finds a way through.
 I believe Joe Biden is a good man.
 The world needs this antidote, someone who represents hope and will govern with empathy, decency and kindness at its core.
 A person who, when everything was taken away, dug deep and found a way up.
 A person who can inspire us to do the same.